karthikyelisetti/karthikyelisetti/README.md

 ![](https://visitor-badge.glitch.me/badge?page_id=karthikyelisetti)
-hi, i'm [Karthik Yelisetti](karthikyelisetti.dev@gmail.com), a passionate full stack web developer and a freelance software engineer from india. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.
+hi, i'm [Karthik Yelisetti](karthikyelisetti.dev@gmail.com), a passionate full stack web developer and a freelance software engineer from india. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
+I take great care in the experience, architecture, and code quality of the things I build.

 💼 any freelance work? do reach, [@karthikyelisetti](karthikyelisetti.dev@gmail.com) 😃
 💬 ask me about anything, i am happy to help;